AndreaHobby/CKD-Prediction/README.md

 <a name="DataCollectionandDataCleaning"/>

 ## Data Collection and Data Cleaning
 There are 34 columns and 8819 rows in this dataset from NCHS.
+The data is from adults 20 years of age or older.
+The data was collected from the 1999 to 2000 and 2001 to 2002 NCHS surveys.

 ### Describe cleaning process
 ### Describe data science pipeline